The Pain of Spiritual Disconnection

 If you have felt distant both from God and your spouse, perhaps you are weary of settling for business as usual.
 You may yearn to know deeply that Someone outside of time and space has more for you to experience, more love, more peace, more joy, than what you have known.
 Then what?
 Where do you find this experience?
 How do you tap into it?

 Jesus beckons us to have an intimate relationship with Him.
 “Live in me.
 Make your home in me just as I do in you” (John 15:4, The Message).
 The NIV version says it differently: “Remain in me, and I will remain in you.”
 Eleven times in seven verses (John 15:4-10) He uses the word remain.
 This word requires some teasing apart: it means more than simply to stay put, like a command we would give our dogs.
-Rather, from the Greek verb, meno, it carries a depth of meaning (especially depending upon its context).
-In this case, remain carries the idea of abiding, or living, with someone; to stay with, to wait for, to endure, to continue.
+Rather, from the Greek verb, meno, it carries a depth of meaning: remain carries the idea of abiding, or living, with someone; to stay with, to wait for, to endure, to continue.
 These are relational concepts!
 Jesus is proposing a forever living arrangement: we in Him and He in us.

 Connection, Our Deepest Hunger

 We are hungry creatures.
 We were created that way.
 I have to be recharged more often than my laptop!
 We are constantly looking for food to sate our hunger and liquid to quench our thirst, but we are hungry for far more than food and drink.
-We would like to suggest two other essential appetites we all have: 1) the hunger for intimate connections with others (God and other people), and 2) the hunger for meaning in our lives.
+I would like to suggest two other essential appetites we all have: 1) the hunger for intimate connections with others (God and other people) and 2) the hunger for meaning in our lives.
 Almost from birth babies will make eye contact, signaling the need for human connection, but then, will also divert their eyes to examine the world around them.
-Human beings seek to fill (at least) these four basic hungers: food, drink, relationships, and personal meaning.
+Human beings seek to fill these four basic hungers (at least): food, drink, relationships, and personal meaning.
 What is bizarre is that sometimes it is quite difficult to discern which of these four hungers is most gnawing at us!

 Arguably, this hunger for an intimate connection with God, our spiritual hunger, is the greatest, most important, most misunderstood, and often most ignored of all our appetites.
 Spiritually, many of us are quite malnourished or starving.
 Often, because we have not been shown how to tune into this hunger and identify it as such, we discover how ravenous we are only when we find ourselves depleted or hopeless.